PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/020-primary-keys.md

 ### Key Rotation

-Primary keys can be rotated through a controlled process [authorization](/authorizations) that requires:
+Primary keys can be rotated through a controlled [authorization](/authorizations) process that requires:

-1. Authorization from the current primary key
+1. Creation of a rotation authorization (by primary key or secondary key with `add_authorization` permissions)
 2. Acceptance by the new primary key

 The rotation process can be done in two ways: